bebejamin1/A-MAZE-ING/README.md

-[Fichier_Animated_BFS.html](https://github.com/user-attachments/files/26373937/Fichier_Animated_BFS.html)This project has been created as part of the 42 curriculum by bbeaurai, fcaval
+This project has been created as part of the 42 curriculum by bbeaurai, fcaval

 # 🏰 A-MAZE-ING